 In addition to meeting National Curriculum requirements, this unit extends learning by highlighting how knowledge of cells, differentiation, and mitosis drives innovation in medicine, agriculture, and biotechnology.
 By exploring the connections between cell structure, function, and practical applications, students gain insight into both the explanatory power of biology and its societal relevance.

-Samantha is a dedicated and accomplished science educator with over 15 years of leadership experience in the field, coupled with a strong background in scientific analysis.
-She has a proven track record of strategically managing educational departments, driving operational efficiencies, and nurturing collaborative relationships with stakeholders.
+Samantha is an accomplished science educator with over 15 years of leadership experience and a strong background in scientific analysis.
+She has a proven record of leading departments effectively, improving practice, and working collaboratively with stakeholders.

-Samantha previously served as the Head of Chemistry and Sixth Form Tutor, Ilkley Grammar School, Ilkley with extensive Key Stage 4 and 5 teaching experience and leadership.
-In addition to her teaching and leadership roles, she is also an examiner for AQA, providing her with valuable insight into assessment standards and exam specifications.
+She is a former Head of Chemistry and Sixth Form Tutor at Ilkley Grammar School, with extensive Key Stage 4 and 5 experience, and an AQA examiner, giving her valuable insight into assessment standards and exam requirements.

-In her spare time, Samantha enjoys playing the accordion with her local orchestra and has recently taken up cricket, where she's enthusiastically honing her skills both on and off the pitch!
+In her spare time, Samantha enjoys playing the accordion with her local orchestra and has recently taken up cricket.

 Address